 Getting set for your trip to Hong Kong?
 Whether you’re finding yourself dealing with the blistering heat of an Asian summer or intense tropical storms that run in from time to time, nailing down exactly what to pack for Hong Kong should be front and centre in your planning out your travels.

 Since I don’t want to let you forget anything important (like I, more often than not, do), I’ve drafted up this complete Hong Kong packing list for independent travellers.
-It covers everything you’ll need from ideas of what to wear in Hong Kong to travel gear & accessories that’ll ensure your Hong Kong trip is a breeze.
+It covers everything you’ll need from ideas of what to wear in Hong Kong to travel gear & accessories that’ll ensure your trip is a breeze.

 Armed with flights and hotel reservations, one of the first things I consider in planning any trip is travel insurance.
 Although dishing out extra money on something so intangible can seem like an unnecessary ding to your travel budget, the small expense will more than pay for itself should you need to make a claim!